Classical benchmarking for microwave quantum illumination: Classical benchmark for microwave QI

 In the case of coherent states with homodyne detection (combined with coherent integration and binary decision-making on the measurement results) the ROC is given by combining the following expressions

 where $\operatorname{erfc}(z):=1-2\pi^{-1/2}\int_{0}^{z}\exp(-t^{2})dt$ is the complementary error function~\cite{karsa2020gensource}.

-Regardless of means of source generation, and in both optical and microwave applications, the mean value of the returning signal, in the case where the target is present, is the same and equal to $(\sqrt{2 \eta N_S,0})$.
+Regardless of means of source generation, and in both optical and microwave applications, the mean value of the returning signal, in the case where the target is present, is the same and equal to $(\sqrt{\eta N_S,0})$.
 Further, in the case of a null hypothesis, for Eq.~(\ref{eqq1}) we have that $\lambda_0 = N_B+1/2$ which holds in all considered classical benchmarking protocols.
-However, the effect of both the amplification and attenuation in the two protocols considered is to introduce additional noise to the system priot to target illumination.
+However, the effect of both the amplification and attenuation in the two protocols considered is to introduce additional noise to the system prior to target illumination.
 Thus for Eq.~(\ref{eqq2}) we have that $\lambda_1 \rightarrow \lambda_{\mathrm{amp}} = \eta N_A + N_B + 1/2$ in the amplified case, $\lambda_1 \rightarrow \lambda_{\mathrm{mas}} = \eta \bar{n}_T + N_B + 1/2$ in the case of the cryogenically attenuated maser, and $\lambda_1 \rightarrow \lambda_{\mathrm{opt}} = N_B + 1/2$ in the (optimal) optical case.
-Then, using the appropriate values for variances, we can invert Eq.~(\ref{eqq1}) and substitute it into Eq.~(\ref{eqq2}) to derive the corresponding ROC in each of the considered protocols.
+Then, using the appropriate values for variances, Eq.~(\ref{eqq1}) can be inverted and substituted into Eq.~(\ref{eqq2}) to derive the corresponding ROC in each of the considered protocols.

-Fig.~\ref{fig:HomodyneROCplot} plots the ROC curves for coherent state microwave illumination with homodyne detection: 1) with the source generated inside a fridge followed by amplification (amp), and 2) with the source generated by a room temperature maser followed by attenuation at temperature $T$ (mas, $T$ K), compared to the optical coherent state performance.
+Fig.~\ref{fig:HomodyneROCplot} plots the ROC curves for coherent state microwave illumination with homodyne detection: (1) with the source generated inside a fridge followed by amplification (amp), and (2) with the source generated by a room temperature maser followed by attenuation at temperature $T$ (mas, $T$ K), compared to the optical coherent state performance would coincide with protocol (3) from Sec.~\ref{sec:intro} if it were possible (at the microwave).
 For the latter two cases we make the substitutions $\phi N_S \rightarrow N_S + N_A - \bar{n}_T$ and $N_S \rightarrow N_S + N_A$, respectively, to maintain the total energy incident on the target.
 As seen with previous results, the proposed technique for source generation based on the output of a room temperature maser performs very closely to the optimal, optical coherent state as long as the attenuating temperature is low.